yusuf-shahin/BasicNote-of-Node_n_ExpressJs/README.md

 - In module we receive _"export"_ as obj
 - using **module.exports** we add the value of exports.
 - using **require()** method to import the module as obj.
-- _- in nodejs we use require instead of import method ._
+- _in nodejs we use require instead of import method ._

 ### Local Modules .